oncody/civ-board-game-2010/README.md

 - [ ] Pick a civilization
 - [ ] Set your starting government
 - [ ] Learn your starting tech
-- [ ] Pick a starting social policy
+- [ ] Pick a starting social policy - After a civilization has adopted a social policy, it cannot adopt another social policy from that same card unless you switch that social policy
 - [ ] Set economy coin dial to 0
 - [ ] Place capital
 - [ ] Gain civilization bonus